xbass540/SDslideplugin/wp-content/plugins/woocommerce-ajax-filters/readme.txt

 ---

 == Changelog ==

+= 1.6.0.2 =
+* Fix - Selected filters options do not work
+* Fix - Link like WooCommerce add-on work incorrect in some cases
+* Fix - Support query with product variations and other post types

+= 1.6.0.1 =
+* Fix - Incorrect query when used not default 'wp_' database prefix

+= 1.6 =
+* Enhancement - Less database queries
+* Enhancement - Optimization for database queries.
+Speed up request to database
+* Enhancement - Updated Additional tables for optimized requests and more correct filtering
+* Enhancement - Possibility to filter any products request on the page with help of shortcode [brapf_next_shortcode_apply]
+* Enhancement - Support for some page builders products elements with shortcode [brapf_next_shortcode_apply]
+* Enhancement - Hide reset products button on page load with help of CSS code
+* Enhancement - (DEV) New data for filtered page to get more control on selected elements
+* Enhancement - Removed Deprecated Filters Add-on
+* Fix - Multiple blocks with products in Divi Page Builder, when only single block must be filtered
+* Fix - Stock status "On Backorder" work as "In stock" for filtering

+= 1.5.5.4 =
+* Enhancement - Added notice for deprecated filters add-on
+* Enhancement - Prepare for new update

+= 1.5.5.4 =
+* Enhancement - Compatibility version: WooCommerce 5.7
+* Enhancement - Compatibility with Aelia Currency Switcher global exchange rate
+* Fix - On some theme plugin use incorrect query for filters

+= 1.5.5.3 =
+* Enhancement - Option to load products again when some filters not exist after filtering
+* Fix - Divi Module include not existed style file
+* Fix - Custom CSS style for "Selected value style" do not work for image type
+* Fix - Images do not show on selection for image type

+= 1.5.5.2 =
+* Fix - Divi Builder modules for latest version Divi theme

+= 1.5.5.1 =
+* Enhancement - Compatibility version: Wordpress 5.8 and WooCommerce 5.5
+* Enhancement - Speed up recount functionality for hierarchical taxonomy
+* Fix - Advanced section empty

+= 1.5.5 =
+* Enhancement - Compatibility version: Wordpress 5.8 and WooCommerce 5.5

+= 1.5.4.7 =
+* Fix - XSS vulnerability
+* Fix - Additional tables check attribute for terms count
+* Fix - Link like WooCommerce add-on fix
+* Fix - Check Widget type and styles on frontend.
+Display error for admin

+= 1.5.4.6 =
+* Enhancement - Compatibility version: WooCommerce 5.4
+* Enhancement - Price slider with multiple taxonomy page
+* Enhancement - Speed up Additional Tables generation
+* Enhancement - Use WordPress cron for Additional Tables generation
+* Enhancement - Generate more data with single request for Additional Tables generation
+* Fix - Get templates when plugin settings open
+* Fix - Hide selected filters area on page load

+= 1.5.4.5 =
+* Enhancement - Remove not needed property from terms cache
+* Fix - Filters can be hidden on custom page with WooCommerce shortcodes

+= 1.5.4.4 =
+* Fix - Price slider with older MySQL

+= 1.5.4.3 =
+* Enhancement - Compatibility version: WooCommerce 5.3
+* Fix - Price slider with decimal product price
+* Fix - Filter custom scroll work incorrect with some themes
+* Fix - Stock status recount with Additional tables

+= 1.5.4.2 =
+* Fix - Issue with query for hierarchical taxonomies

+= 1.5.4.1 =
+* Enhancement - Faster table generation for variable products on product save
+* Enhancement - New Checkbox styles
+* Fix - WP Rocket compatibility issue

+= 1.5.4 =
+* Enhancement - Flatsome theme compatibility
+* Enhancement - JetWooBuilder compatibility
+* Enhancement - Compatibility version: WooCommerce 5.2
+* Fix - Relevanssi compatibility with price filters
+* Fix - The7 latest version compatibility

 = 1.5.3 =
 * Fix - SECURITY ISSUE!
 Sanitize HTML tags for all settings.
 Custom JavaScript can be changed only by admin(Super admin for multisite).